smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Remote Control Vehicle Features/index.md

 Not only do you have the ability to get data from these modules, but, if you have the right permissions, you can also set module data.
 Below is an example of setting climate control data.
 It is likely that you will not need to set all the data as in the code example below.
 When connected to 6.0+ system, you must set the `moduleID` in `SDLSetInteriorVehicleData.moduleData`, while when connected to < 6.0 systems, there is only one module per module type, so you must only pass the type of the module you wish to control.

-When you received module information above in "Getting Module Data" on 6.0+ systems, you received information on the `location` and `serviceArea` of the module.
+When you received module information above in "Getting Remote Control Module Information" on 6.0+ systems, you received information on the `location` and `serviceArea` of the module.
 The permission area of a module depends on that `serviceArea`.
-The `location` of a module is like the `seats` array, it maps to the `grid` to tell you the physical location of a particular module.
+The `location` of a module is like the `seats` array: it maps to the `grid` to tell you the physical location of a particular module.
 The `serviceArea` maps to the grid to show how far that module's scope reaches.

-For example, a radio control serves all passengers in the vehicle, sot its service area will cover the entirety of the vehicle grid, while a climate module may only cover a passenger area and not the driver or the back row.
+For example, a radio control serves all passengers in the vehicle, so its service area will cover the entirety of the vehicle grid, while a climate module may only cover a passenger area and not the driver or the back row.
 If a `serviceArea` is not included, it is assumed that the `serviceArea` is the same as the module's `location`.
 If neither is included, it is assumed that the `serviceArea` covers the whole area of the vehicle.
 If a user is not sitting within the `serviceArea`'s `grid`, they will not receive permission to control that module (attempting to set data will fail).

 @![iOS]
 ##### Objective-C